 GCSE pupils follow the Edexcel GCSE course.
 This includes the topics Medicine through Time c1200 to the present, Weimar Germany 1918-39, Elizabethan England 1558-88 and the Cold War.

 A-Level Government and Politics students follow the Edexcel course.
-The first year of the course includes a study of Democracy and Participation in the UK and an analysis of the UK's Parliament and Judiciary.
+The first year of the course includes a study of Democracy and Participation in the UK and an analysis of the UK's Parliament and Judiciary, as well as beginning to look at the political ideas of Socialism, Conservatism, Liberalism and Feminism.
 In their second year, students study American political systems; Elections, Congress, the President and the Executive; the Supreme Court and race-relations in the USA.

 “The quality of the pupils personal development is excellent”